DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/Simulator/info-solutions.md

 - `k top pods name`

 # Taks 5
+This is how a HPA conf looks like autoscaling is the API it uses and we are using the latest v2

+if i have kustomize, i would modify the base
+To apply kustomize:
+- `k kustomize staging or prod  | k apply -f`

 # Task 6
+Practioe!!!ass

 # Taks 7
 `k top`: the top commands allows you to see the resources of the pods and nodes.
 This requires the Metrics Server to be installed.